 The original version of this essay, "What's it take to become a forensic psychologist," was posted on my In the News blog on Sept.
 19, 2007, and on my Psychology Today blog, Witness, on Oct.
 27, 2010.
 Click on those links to browse additional Q&A in their Comments sections.

-The American Psychology-Law Society's 2014-2015 guide to graduate training programs in forensic psychology and legal psychology is available HERE.
+Information from the American Psychology-Law Society, including a guide to graduate training programs in forensic psychology and legal psychology, is HERE.

 Should forensic psychologists have minimal training? (my 2009 essay on master's level training programs)